 Northeastern University is committed to promoting the health and safety of our students traveling internationally.
-Please review the following information pertaining to your health and safety abroad.
+This section provides information and resources for students traveling on an NU-sponsored program.
+All travelers should also review the following resources prior to departure:

 An emergency situation is any circumstance that poses a genuine risk to the safety and well-being of program participants.
 Emergencies can include but are not limited to: